apache/mxnet/example/distributed_training/README.md

 ## Moving to distributed training:

-[mnist_dist.py](mnist_dist.py) contains code that trains a LeNet network using distributed training.
+[cifar10_dist.py](cifar10_dist.py) contains code that trains a ResNet18 network using distributed training.
 In this section we'll walk through parts of that file that are unique to distributed training.

 ### Step 1: Use a distributed key-value store: